Matilda Tomšič Sebenikar: Literary activity

 She began writing at a young age.
-She wrote poems, stories, and novellas.
+She wrote poems, stories, and novellas, but also word games.
 Her poems are mostly narrative and humorous in character.
 She also wrote several ballads.
 She published her works under the pseudonym Desimira.
 Her first publications were in 1871 in the youth magazine Vrtec (1871–1944) in Ljubljana, one of first newspapers for children in Slovenian, founded by the teacher and writer Ivan Tomšič, son of her half-brother Bernard.
-Later she published in the Trieste newspaper Slovenka, in the children’s magazine Zvonček, the Trieste newspaper Edinost, and the literary journal Dom in svet.
+Later she published in the Trieste newspaper Slovenka, in the children's magazine Zvonček, the Trieste newspaper Edinost, and the literary journal Dom in svet.
 She published over several decades.
-She was one of the most important contributors to the first Slovene women’s newspaper Slovenka.
+She was one of the most important contributors to the first Slovene women's newspaper Slovenka.
 In 2025 a selected volume of her works was published: Naj besede povedo: izbor po revijah in časnikih objavljenih del Matilde Sebenikar – Desimire (Let the Words Speak: A Selection of Works by Matilda Sebenikar – Desimira Published in Magazines and Newspapers).